yfukai/yfukai-pypitemplate/docs/guide.md

 You can always opt out of this integration method, by removing the `repo: local` section from the configuration file, and adding the official pre-commit hooks instead.
-Don't forget to remove the hooks from Poetry's dependencies and from the Nox session.
+Don't forget to remove the hooks from uv's dependency groups and from the Nox session.

 :::{note}
 Python-language hooks in the {{ SPT }} are defined as [system hooks][pre-commit system hooks].